vleue/bevy_workshop-rustweek-2025/bevy-workshop/src/0-terms/bevy.md

 ## Application

 The Application is the main entry point of Bevy.
 It manages the game loop, schedules systems, and handles resources and events.
-It exists only at build time.
+It exists only during setup, and is not available once the game loop started.

 ## Plugin